LevelUpMarketers/trying-to-adult-rva-2025/docs/BIDashboard.md

 # TTA BI Dashboard

 The **TTA BI Dashboard** appears as its own menu item in the WordPress admin and surfaces business intelligence metrics for managers.
 Data is fetched via the `tta_bi_data` AJAX action and rendered with D3.js.
 Each chart now has its own timeframe selector so you can independently view the last 6, 12 or 24 months.
 Changing a selector reloads only that chart without a full page refresh.
-Charts now include hover tooltips, axis labels and subtle animations to make the data easier to digest.
+Optional *Compare previous period* checkboxes overlay data from the prior timeframe.
+Charts include hover tooltips, axis labels and subtle animations with extra padding around axes so labels never overlap.

 ## Available Charts